git-masi/sportradar-challenge/README.md

 - Avoid `this` keyword if possible
 - Use higher order functions instead of classes
 - Try to maintain immutability

-This is not a judgement on "OOP" just a preference for functional style and imperative programming.

 ### Resources